Indian Rupee General Info

 INR - Market View

-Despite a 2017 gain against the dollar of almost 7%, the rupee remains close to multi-month lows against several of the other majors, most notably the euro, against which it was trading in early August at 75.47.
+Despite a 2017 gain against the US dollar of almost 6%, the rupee remains close to long-term lows against several of the other majors, most notably the euro, against which it was trading in September at 76.3, and the Canadian dollar, against which it traded at 52.55.